A-Realist/Landing-Page/README.md

 This is the "Landing Page" project of Foudations course.

 Status: In-Progress

-Progress: Third, fourth and footer section done.
+Progress: First, second, fourth and footer section done.